A Decades Long Saxophone Journey

 more rewarding.

-Another thing I decided was not to spend a lot of time on is using a
+Another thing I decided was not to spend a lot of time on using a

 metronome and trying to accurately count 1e&a2e&a,